gizmodata/qgizmosql/docs/usage/installation.md

 The plugin's logic is mainly based on on the [DuckDB API's Pyton client](https://duckdb.org/docs/api/python/overview.html), which is not distributed with QGIS.

+### :warning: Version information

+Between QGIS versions `3.34.5` and `3.34.6`, the packaging for the Windows version of QGIS changed from Python `3.9` to Python `3.12`.

+To keep pace with this evolution, we had to upgrade the plugin package as well.

+As a result :

+- For QGIS versions `3.34.5` and below, the plugin is frozen in version `0.6.3`
+- To get the latest version, you need at least qgis `3.34.6`, this starts with version `0.7.0` of the plugin

 ### Linux

 > Typically on Ubuntu 22.04 with Python 3.10